 - Empirical Results from NAbC Summary: - Case F: shows a more 'real world' example (with a block correlation matrix) including heavy tails (varying by factor), skewness (varying by factor), autocorrelation (varying by factor), and nonstationarity.
 We see, again, identical results distributionally for 3. v 4. across all comparison criteria.
-Examination of both the spectral and angles distributions in this case shows complex structure, providing further evidence that deriving an 'all-cases' analytic density for either appears to be nontrivial. - Case G: shows Case F. but for a non-toy matrix of p=100x100 and a constant correlation matrix with $\rho$ = 0.2.
-Again, NAbC still matches empirical 'truth' perfectly, by every distributional criteria. - Case H: shows a copula with upper tail dependence (Gumbel) that is constructed without use of, reference to, or knowledge of Pearson's correlation matrix.
-We see, again, identical results distributionally for 3. v 4. across all comparison criteria.
+Examination of both the spectral and angles distributions in this case shows complex structure, providing further evidence that deriving an 'all-cases' analytic density for either appears to be nontrivial. - Case G: shows Case F. but for a non-toy matrix of p=100x100 and a constant correlation matrix with ρ = 0.2.
+Again, NAbC still matches empirical 'truth' perfectly, by every distributional criteria. - Case H: shows a copula with upper tail dependence (Gumbel) and we see, again, identical results distributionally for 3. v 4. across all comparison criteria.

-- Empirical Results from NAbC Code: - NOTE: Complete SAS/IML (v9.4) code that generates the above results and many possible specifications for a wide range of input parameters, including input .csv files (e.g. the specified cdf matrices, correlation matrices, %CDF-shift matrices, the baseline correlation matrices, eigenvalues for defining baseline correlation matrices, etc.) will be made publicly available for download on GitHub and in the forthcoming book, "The Correlation Matrix: Robust Inference and Fully Flexible Stress Testing and Scenarios for Financial Portfolios," Elements in Quantitative Finance series, Cambridge University Press, eds.
+- Empirical Results from NAbC Code: - NOTE: Complete SAS/IML (v9.4) code that generates the above results and many possible specifications for a wide range of input parameters, including input .csv files (e.g. the specified cdf matrices, correlation matrices, %CDF-shift matrices, the baseline correlation matrices, eigenvalues for defining baseline correlation matrices, etc.) will be made publicly available for download on GitHub and in the forthcoming book, "Beating the Correlation Breakdown: Robust Inference and Flexible Stress Testing and Scenarios for Financial Portfolios," Elements in Quantitative Finance series, Cambridge University Press, eds.
 Ricardo Rebonato, PhD. - The SAS/IML code has extensive functionality.
 In addition to the optionality mentioned above, correlation matrices can be specified either as correlation matrices, or defined by eigenvalues (which are converted via Givens rotations a la Davies and Higham, 2000), matrix re-orderings for targeted submatrices can be specified as an input parameter (either as a list or in a .csv file), scales of axes on graphs and kernel bandwidths on the kernel-based graphs are input parameters, the number of angles graphs generated is a parameter, etc.